Bachelor of Science in Construction Engineering Technology

 - Apply the principles of project management and control.

 - Work effectively in a team environment.

-To receive a Bachelor of Science in Construction Engineering Technology, students must complete at least 180 quarter units,to include a minimum of 70.5 units of the University General Education requirements; 76.5 of which must be completed at the upper-division level and 45 of which must be taken in residence, including the research project classes.
+To receive a Bachelor of Science in Construction Engineering Technology, students must complete at least 180 quarter units to include a minimum of 70.5 units of the University General Education requirements; 76.5 units must be completed at the upper-division level and 45 units must be taken in residence, including the research project classes.
 In the absence of transfer credit, students may need to take additional general electives to satisfy the total units for the degree.
 Students should refer to the section on undergraduate admission procedures for specific information on admission and evaluation.

 Preparation for the Major

 Requirements for the Major